 Last Modified: June 1, 2003

-Presenter: R. M. Huber Presenter's Affiliation: University of Munich, Germany; BROCAT-Group
+Presenter's Affiliation: University of Munich, Germany; BROCAT-Group

 - Studies of inoperable NSCLC patients have previously shown a small but statistically significant advantage in median survival with combined modality treatment, ie: chemoradiation.
 This appears to hold true for both sequential and concurrent modality regimens.
 Data suggests that concurrent chemoradiation may be superior to induction chemotherapy followed by radiation, but at the possible costs of increased toxicity and logistical difficulty.
 This study aimed to determine whether induction chemotherapy followed by concurrent chemoradiation is superior to induction chemotherapy followed by radiation alone in pts with unresectable NSCLC.

 Materials and Methods

 - 303 pts underwent 2 cycles of induction chemotherapy with carboplatin and paclitaxel